-Leonard Pozner is one of those parents; he is also a former Infowars listener who will testify against Jones in his jury trial.
+The next Texas trial concerns Leonard Pozner, another of the parents and a former Infowars listener who will testify against Jones.
 Pozner says he has had to move about 12 times because of the harassment.
 Jones’s followers have demanded that he exhume his son Noah’s body to prove his existence, and their campaign has followed both Pozner and Noah’s mother, Veronique De La Rosa, wherever they relocate.
 “I would love to go see my son’s grave and I don’t get to do that,” De La Rosa told the Times in 2018.
 “With the speed of light,” she added, conspiracy theorists figure out where they are and publish their whereabouts online.
 “They have their own community, and they have the ear of some very powerful people.”

 Also according to the Times, Jones recently claimed to Glenn Greenwald that he “did this from a pure place,” and that Infowars is “90 percent accurate and 10 percent wrong,” generally speaking.
 “I did not lie to people on purpose,” he said.

-Jones had to face two parents in court.
+In the first Texas trial, Jones faced two parents in court.

 “What was said about me and Sandy Hook itself resonates around the world,” Heslin said.
 “As time went on, I truly realized how dangerous it was … My life has been threatened.
 I fear for my life, I fear for my safety.”
 If Jones didn’t start the conspiracy theory himself, then he “lit the match and started the flame,” Heslin continued, subjecting the family to “nine and a half years of hell” and “tarnish[ing]” Jesse’s legacy.
 According to the Times, Jones watched Heslin’s testimony on a courtroom livestream, calling him “slow” and “manipulated by some very bad people.”